waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 # Steps

-### Part A: Overview of IBM Machine Learning for z/OS
+### Part A: Understand What is IBM Machine Learning for z/OS

-### Part B: Financial risk management API in MPLbank
+### Part B: Understand the financial risk management API in MPLbank

 ### Part C: Make your own banking application

 ---

-# Part A: Overview of IBM Machine Learning for z/OS
+# Part A: Understand What is IBM Machine Learning for z/OS

 [IBM Machine Learning for z/OS] is an end-to-end enterprise machine learning platform that helps you create, train, and deploy machine learning models to extract value from your mission critical data on IBM z Systems, while keeping the data where it resides.
 Please watch [this video] to understand how IBM Machine Learning for z/OS helps Industries to resolve data value.